 The Pembrokeshire part of the garden is reached across a level concrete walking bridge with iron railings on either side.
 Good views of the river Cych are available from this bridge and trout can often be observed swimming in the river below the bridge.
 Again, the garden is lawned and uneven in parts.
 The lawn runs right up to the top of a dry stone wall which protects the bank from the water, so good views of the water are available but the wall is not fenced, so care must be taken.
 There are various stone steps down to the water

 The garden extends up the hillside.
 This part of the garden can be reached up steep, rough steps formed of wood with soil and bark-chipping filling.
 Extreme care must be taken when using these steps.
 There is no handrail.
 This part of the garden can also be viewed from the driveway and from inside the mill.

 A footpath leads away from the main garden.
 This is level until the end, about 1/4 mile away, when it rises up a steep slope to the road.
 It is a rough path at the edge of woodland and is covered in leaf mould.

 Another footpath leads away from the main car park.
 It is accessed via a walking bridge made of a single railway sleeper with sturdy wooden railings on either side.
 This bridge provides good views of the Mamog river.
 The path then rises steeply up a rocky gorge to a wider but uneven footpath following the river Mamog to the road.

 The river makes a wonderful sound as it rushes through the garden, complemented by the bird song.
-The owners encourage birds into the garden by feeding them – the feeders are opposite the kitchens and double bedroom windows.

 The road is extremely quiet, being a single track road serving only a few houses along it and the tiny hamlet of Cwmorgan.